MarkGotham/Data_Compression/tasks/jpeg.md

 \end{pmatrix}
 $$

-The reconstruction involves the same process in reverse.
+The reconstruction involves the same process in reverse, now multiplying rather than dividing.

 ## Task

 - Type: Implement
-- Task: Implement the quantization and reconstruction processes described above.
+- Task: Implement the quantization and reconstruction processes described in steps 3–4 above (and 1-2 if you like).
 - Reference implementation:
+  - Sample values are given `jpeg.continuous_tone_pattern`, or use your own
+  - for DCT: local implementation at `jpeg.dct` and/or remote in [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.fftpack.dct.html)
+    - Bonus: create from scratch.
-  - quantize and reconstruct: `matrix_basics.quantize()` including arguments for:
+  - for quantization and reconstruction: `matrix_basics.quantize()` including arguments for:
     - `reconstruct` (bool)
     - the quantization table to use (with **Q** above as default: `matrix_basics.quantization_table`)
-  - Sample values are given `jpeg.continuous_tone_pattern`
   - for DCT, create (bonus) or use `jpeg.dct_matrix` and/or [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.fftpack.dct.html)